Earring: Stud/minimal earrings

-The main characteristic of stud earrings is the appearance of floating on the ear or earlobe without a visible (from the front) point of connection.
-Studs are invariably constructed on the end of a post, which penetrates straight through the ear or earlobe.
-The post is held in place by a removable friction back or clutch (also known as a butterfly scroll).
-A stud earring features a gemstone or other ornament mounted on a narrow post that passes through a piercing in the ear or earlobe, and is held in place by a fixture on the other side.
-Studs commonly come in the form of solitaire diamonds.
-Some stud earrings are constructed so that the post is threaded, allowing a screw back to hold the earring in place securely, which is useful in preventing the loss of expensive earrings containing precious stones, or made of precious metals.
+The main characteristic of a stud earring is the appearance of floating on the ear or earlobe without a visible (from the front) point of connection.
+A stud earring features a gemstone or other ornament mounted on a narrow post that passes straight through a piercing in the ear or earlobe, which is held in place behind the ear by means of a removable friction back or clutch (sometimes referred to as a butterfly or scroll fitting).
+To prevent their loss, the posts of some more expensive stud earrings made of precious metals or containing precious stones, such as solitaire diamonds, are threaded, allowing a screw back to hold the stud securely in place.

+Heart earrings

+Heart earrings are earrings in the form of the heart.
+They can be in the normal wearing degree and also they can be in a rotation of 180° wearing degree.

 Hoop earrings

 Hoop earrings are circular or semi-circular in design and look very similar to a ring.
 Hoop earrings generally come in the form of a hoop of metal that can be opened to pass through the ear piercing.
 They are often constructed of metal tubing, with a thin wire attachment penetrating the ear.
 The hollow tubing is permanently attached to the wire at the front of the ear, and slips into the tube at the back.
 The entire device is held together by tension between the wire and the tube.
 Other hoop designs do not complete the circle, but penetrate through the ear in a post, using the same attachment techniques that apply to stud earrings.
 A variation is the continuous hoop earring.
 In this design, the earring is constructed of a continuous piece of solid metal, which penetrates through the ear and can be rotated almost 360°.
 One of the ends is permanently attached to a small piece of metallic tubing or a hollow metallic bead.
 The other end is inserted into the tubing or bead, and is held in place by tension.
 One special type of hoop earring is the sleeper earring, a circular wire normally made of gold, with a diameter of approximately one centimeter.
 Hinged sleepers, which were common in Britain in the 1960s and 1970s, comprise two semi-circular gold wires connected via a tiny hinge at one end, and fastened via a small clasp at the other, to form a continuous hoop whose fastening mechanism is effectively invisible to the naked eye.
 Because their small size makes them unobtrusive and comfortable, and because they are normally otherwise unadorned, sleepers are so-called because they were intended to be worn at night to keep a pierced ear from closing, and were often the choice for the first set of earrings immediately following the ear piercing in the decades before ear-piercing guns using studs became commonplace, but are often a fashion choice in themselves because of their attractive simplicity and because they subtly call attention to the fact that the ear is pierced.